 Where to eat before the game - The Vista, Columbia's downtown restaurant district, draws most of the crowds with its variety of high-end and family dining.
 Favorites include Motor Supply Bistro, Blue Marlin, Jason's Deli, Newk's and brewpub Twisted Spur.
 Another popular spot is Thirsty Fellow, adjacent to the Colonial Life Arena.

-Where to celebrate after the game – Why travel when Williams-Brice is surrounded by three craft breweries within walking distance: River Rat, Conquest and Swamp Cabbage.
+Where to celebrate after the game - Why travel when Williams-Brice is surrounded by two craft breweries within walking distance: River Rat and Swamp Cabbage.
 Just minutes away is Hunter-Gatherer at The Hangar, a new brewery housed in a historic hangar that once hosted famous aviators like Amelia Earhart.

 Where to tailgate with Gamecock fans - The stadium is surrounded by parking areas for season ticket holders, but the SC State Fairgrounds offers more tailgating space across George Rogers Boulevard from the stadium.